 Don’t pay them.
 Have them pay you by investing (time and/or money).

 Last time, I threw out the term “Business Model Discovery” because I see a lot of parallels between this process and “Customer Discovery.”

 While the goal of Customer Discover is finding “visionary customers”, the goal of Business Model Discovery is finding “visionary advisors”.

 There is no silver bullet.
 Finding good advisors is an ongoing process.
-Start with your first degree network, conduct interviews, get referrals, cold call if you (really) have to.
+Start with your first-degree network, conduct interviews, get referrals, and cold call if you (really) have to.
 Like customer interviews, the key is framing the conversation around learning and not pitching.